Your belly button is connected internally to the remnants of the umbilical cord, which links to the abdominal wall and underlying tissues.

 4. Fibrosis: Internal vessels contract forming tough ligaments anchoring inside abdomen near original insertion site.

-5. Closure: Abdominal muscles close over former hole once occupied by cord ensuring no open passage remains between cavity and skin surface.
+5. Closure: Abdominal wall tissues close over the former passage once occupied by the cord, ensuring no normal open passage remains between the abdominal cavity and skin surface.

 This complex sequence determines final shape and strength of connection between external navel and internal structures today.